 b.
 28/03/1897 Wallasey, Merseyshire. d.
 01/10/1918 Cambrai, France.

-On 27 September 1918 at Flesquières, France, when his company was held up during the advance by heavy machine-gun fire, Corporal Neely realising the seriousness of the situation, at once under point-blank fire, dashed out with two men and rushed the gun positions, disposing of the garrisons and capturing three machine-guns.
-Subsequently, on two occasions, he rushed concrete strong-points, killing or capturing the occupants.
-His actions enabled his company to advance 3,000 yards along the Hindenburg support line.
+He returned to the front on his 21st birthday, and at Flesquières on September 27th 1918, his company was held up during the advance of heavy machine gun fire from the flank.
+Corporal Neeley, realizing the seriousness of the situation, at once under point blank fire dashed out with two men and rushed the positions, disposing of the garrisons and capturing three machine guns.
+Subsequently, on two successive occasions, he rushed concrete strong points.
+The splendid initiative on fighting spirit displayed by his gallant non-commissioned officer in dealing with a series of posts, in some cases single handed, was largely responsible for the taking and clearing of a heavy fortified and strongly garrisoned position, and enabled his company to advance 3000 yards along the Hindenburg support line.

 BURIAL PLACE: MASNIERES CEMETERY, MARCOING, FRANCE.